unimelbmdap/doiget-tdm/docs/index.rst

     :hidden:

     workflow
-    concepts
+    configuration
     publishers
-    configuration
+    concepts
     using_the_api
     development
     reference/cmd
     reference/api

-This is a command-line application and Python library for obtaining the metadata and full-text of published journal articles.
+``doiget`` is a command-line application and Python library for obtaining the metadata and full-text of published journal articles.

 Features
 --------